I'm an online writer and proud owner of an Audi 1.8T. My articles focus on helping Audi and Volkswagen owners handle DIY projects.

 This is actually a very simple job if you have a lot of patience.
-It will take anywhere from two hours to thirty minutes depending on any troubles you run into.
+It will take anywhere from 30 minutes to two hours, depending on any troubles you run into.

-For instance, my own outer tie-rod end was so seized onto the shaft that I had to take a hacksaw to cut it in half.
-Now if I had had a dremel or angle grinder, that procedure would have only taken a couple minutes, but doing it by hand took me over thirty.
+For instance, my own outer tie rod end was so seized onto the shaft that I had to take a hacksaw to cut it in half.
+Now, if I had had a Dremel or angle grinder, that procedure would have only taken a couple of minutes, but doing it by hand took me over thirty.
 But that is a rare situation.

-I was quoted a hair short of $300 for parts and labor to replace just the outer end of the tie-rod.
-This DIY ended at a final cost of $80: two full tie-rods at $60 (I still have the left-side tie rod to sell) and a pair of two-ton car jack stands at $20.
+I was quoted a hair short of $300 for parts and labor to replace just the outer end of the tie rod.
+This fix ended at a final cost of $80: two full tie rods at $60 (I still have the left-side tie rod to sell) and a pair of two-ton car jack stands at $20.

 You don't absolutely need stands, but if you're going to be working under your car, then I recommend buying them.
 Twenty dollars for security is a lot better than having a car crush your head.

 This fix was done on a 1.8T Volkswagen Golf/GTI, and will be the same for the Jetta, New Beetle, and other A4 platform cars.
 The part number for my right-side tie rod was 1J0422804B.
 Before buying your part, please check the part number first for compatibility with your car (for example, by calling the dealership).

 Tools and Parts Needed For a Tie Rod Swap

 All the tools are pretty basic tools, and if you have read any of my other DIY you know what my thoughts are on tools.
 Just buy it; if it is a common tool you will use it again.
 And it's still cheaper than the labor cost!

 - Flathead screwdriver or needle-nose pliers for releasing the pinch clips on the boot